Without Conscience: Summary & Review (Robert Hare)

 Manipulation: Techniques, Strategies, & Ethics

-#6.
-White-Collar Psychopaths Get It Off Easily
+#7.
+White-Collar Psychopaths Get Off Easily

 Robert Hare says that white-collar psychopaths might escape prison.